HarryShomer/QUAD/README.md

 ## Requirements

 All experiments were conducted using python 3.8.5.
+Python>=3.8 is required.

 For the required python packages, please see `requirements.txt`.